 lyrics © copyright samadhisound publishing

 All quotes in this article are from David Sylvian in 1999, unless otherwise indicated.
+Full sources and acknowledgements for this article can be found here.

 ‘I go along with Tarkovsky when he said that you sometimes have to focus on the shadow to emphasise the light, and that’s an approach I’ve taken throughout my work.’
 David Sylvian, 1999